 Any breaks in your use of Finacea will impede the success rate of the gel.
 This is due to azelaic acid in the gel no longer unclogging the pores and glands on your face, or killing the bacteria on the skin.

 However, Finacea doesn’t work for everyone.
-Some people may find that Finacea makes no difference to their rosacea or acne and will need a stronger medication — alternative treatments can be found here.
+Some people may find that Finacea makes no difference to their rosacea or acne and will need a stronger medication — alternative treatments, like Soolantra Cream, can be found here.
 A small percentage of users may also find that Finacea has an adverse effect and causes skin irritation and flare-ups.
 For more information on possible side effects, head over to our Finacea side effects page.

 If you have been using the gel regularly for four to eight weeks without seeing any improvement to your condition or you believe your condition to be getting worse, you should stop using the gel and seek medical advice.